chuabingya/NodeFlair-task-2/README.md

-The codes could be copied and pasted to codesandbox.io to see how the app would look like
+The files could be copied and pasted to codesandbox.io to see how the app would look like